Zhilin123/zhilin123.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Under construction

 Hi there!
 I'm Zhilin and I work on Natural Language Processing for Conversational AI, Psychology and Education!
+I work with a range of methods involving generation, ranking and integrating structured data (i.e. knowledge graphs).

 [Find out more about my work here](/more)!